Why use a reseller agreement template?

-A good reseller agreement protects your business by clearly setting out the rules between a supplier and a reseller to market and resell the supplier’s products in a particular territory.
-It can help a supplier boost sales without the need to have a physical presence or local knowledge, and all the additional costs and risks that setting up in a new territory usually entails.
+Opting for a well-written reseller agreement template is crucial for protecting your business interests.
+This agreement outlines the rules between a supplier and a reseller concerning the marketing and reselling of the supplier's products within a specific territory.
+This contractual arrangement empowers suppliers to boost sales of particular products without the need for physical presence or local knowledge in new markets.
+This also reduces all the additional costs and risks that setting up in a new territory usually entails.

 A reseller agreement can reduce the risks for suppliers, as once the products have been sold to the reseller, the reseller will in most cases be contracting directly with the end-customer.
 It will also clarify if any other companies have the right to resell the products to customers and give the supplier full control over its products.